axelhahn/ht-manager/Readme.md

 * a single php script and
 * a binary using SPC

-Check the releases page <https://github.com/axelhahn/ht-manager/releases/> to get pre compiled files.
+Check the releases page <https://github.com/axelhahn/ht-manager/releases/> to get the merged script or pre compiled file.

-Copy the php script or binary to `/usr/bin` or `~/bin/` to start it wotout path.
+Copy the php script or binary to `/usr/bin` or `~/bin/` to start it witout path.

 Or compile it yourself.
 See the next chapter.